radusalagean/sfml-docker-template/README.md

 # sfml-docker-template

-A template for creating a dev environment with cross-compilation support for macOS, Windows and Linux targets
+A template for creating a portable dev environment with cross-compilation support for macOS, and soon for both Windows and Linux targets.